Mountain Fork Mighty Maxx

 What is the pricing for Mountain Fork *USA European Maine Coon kittens?

 Our kittens are the offspring from European bloodlines directly imported by us, from Europe.
 Kittens are sold with a purchase agreement as family pets without breeding rights.
-Prices range from $1800 to $3000 for kittens.
-Prices are noted on each litters' web page, next to their description & individual photo, when posted at approx. 8 weeks of age.
+Prices are noted on each litters' web page, next to their call name and description (individual photos posted @ 8 weeks old).

 When do you post kitten photos?

-On Saturdays, when kittens are approx. 8 weeks of age.
-A broad time frame is used due to unpredictability in weather conditions for outdoor photo shoots, and occasional power outages, (photos are taken on a Nikon camera, then transferred onto our home computer).
-We do not use a cell phone to take kitten photos (they move too fast = blurred photos).
+Typically on Saturdays, when kittens are 8 weeks old.
+We do not use a cell phone to take kitten photos (sudden movement = blurred photos).
 Therefore, we cannot randomly text additional kitten photos upon request.

 How old are kittens when their photos are posted?

 I have been asked many times why do we not take photos when they are newborn.
 Reason being, littermates can be hard to tell apart, especially if the litter is all blue tabby or all brown tabbys without any distinguishing white markings.
 By the time they reach 8 weeks of age, I can easily tell them apart.